Financial Assistance and Bursary Schemes

 MOE Independent School Bursary (ISB) Scheme

 The income limits and types of benefits given to students in Independent Schools under the MOE ISB scheme are shown in the table below:

 Income Limits & Benefits

 The student needs only satisfy either the Gross Household Income (GHI) or the Per Capita Income (PCI) criterion.
 PCI is computed based on the GHI divided by the number of members in the household (including parents, siblings and grandparents).
-From 1 January 2014, the benefits under ISB would be enhanced.
+The benefits had been enhanced from 01 January 2014.

 |Not exceeding $2,500||Not exceeding $625||